 You can’t change it again.
 Something quite important on your profile is your bio.
 So here you can put information about yourself, about any terms and conditions that you have about your sales.

 I think putting some information about yourself can be a good use of the space because the bio is quite short.
-I would personally recommend getting an FAQ posts so this could cover specifics.
-In mine I put about making offers.
-I talk about standard postage or international postage and other terms and conditions that I would like people to know if they’re going to be making purchase from me.
+I would personally recommend getting an FAQ post so this could cover specifics.
+In mine, I put about making offers.
+I talk about standard postage or international postage and other terms and conditions that I would like people to know if they’re going to be making purchases from me.

 Again there are a lot of spoiled brat buyers that have no clue about anything and are surprised that it cost more to send a package across the ocean than it does down the street.